blueogive/scipython-docker/README.md

 Pressing `CTRL-d` within the container will cause it to terminate.

-## RStudio
+## RStudio Server

-To launch RStudio(-Server), start the container using either the Jupyter Lab or Jupyter Notebook commands above.
+To launch RStudio Server, start the container using either the Jupyter Lab or Jupyter Notebook commands above.
 Then, connect to the Jupyter server using your browser.
 If you started Jupyter Lab, use the menu to 'Launch Classic Notebook'.
 If you started a Jupyter Notebook, skip that step.
 Within the classic Notebook,